halibobo1205/java-tron/README.md

 # Running java-tron

+## operating systems
+Make sure you operate on `Linux` or `MacOS` operating systems, other operating systems are not supported yet.

+## Architecture

+### X86_64
-Running java-tron requires 64-bit version of `Oracle JDK 1.8` to be installed, other JDK versions are not supported yet.
-Make sure you operate on `Linux` and `MacOS` operating systems.
+Requires 64-bit version of `Oracle JDK 1.8` to be installed, other JDK versions are not supported yet.

+### ARM64
+Requires 64-bit version of `JDK 17` to be installed, other JDK versions are not supported yet.

+## Configuration flile
 Get the mainnet configuration file: [main_net_config.conf](https://github.com/tronprotocol/tron-deployment/blob/master/main_net_config.conf), other network configuration files can be found [here](https://github.com/tronprotocol/tron-deployment).

 ## Hardware Requirements